Bostanabad-Research-Group/GP-for-pde-solving/README.md

 - Lid-Driven cavity: `python main_multioutput.py --problem 'LDC' --parameter 5`

 You can also simply open the files `main_singleoutput.py` or `main_multioutput.py` and run them in your compiler.

 To modify additional settings such as the number of layers in the neural network, optimizer, mean function, etc., please refer to the respective sections inside each main file.

 ## Citation
-If you use this code, please cite the following paper:
+If you use this code or find our work interesting, please cite the following paper:
 ```bibtex
 @article{mora2024neural,
   title={Neural Networks with Kernel-Weighted Corrective Residuals for Solving Partial Differential Equations},